Wiradjuri: Wiradjuri culture in fiction

 The short story Death in the Dawntime, originally published in The Mammoth Book of Historical Detectives (Mike Ashley, editor; 1995), is a murder mystery that takes place entirely among the Wiradjuri people before the arrival of Europeans in Australia.

 In Bryce Courtenay's novel Jessica, the plot is centred in Wiradjuri region.
 Jessica's best friend (Mary Simpson) was from Wiradjuri.

 Noel Beddoe's novel The Yalda Crossing also explores Wiradjuri history from an early settler perspective, bringing to life a little-known massacre that occurred in the 1830s.

 Andy Kissane's poem, "The Station Owner's Daughter, Narrandera" tells a story about the aftermath of that same massacre, and was the inspiration for Alex Ryan's short film, Ngurrumbang.

+Anita Heiss's historical novel, Bila Yarrudhanggalangdhuray, set in 1852 around the time of the devastating Gundagai flood, follows the life of a young Wiradjuri woman named Wagadhaany.

 Alternative names

 The variety of spellings for the name Wiradjuri is extensive, with over 60 ways of transcribing the word registered.